hiveeyes/arduino/doc/source/project/backlog.rst

 - [o] At least, on all firmwares, you will need to configure the ``HX711_OFFSET`` and ``HX711_KNOWN_WEIGHT`` values ...
 - [o] Rename ``./openhive/rfm69-node/synopsis.dot``
 - [o] Add a flowchart to each program?
 Use Mermaid instead of Graphviz?
+- [o] Add Grafana embed to each program?
 - [o] Improve leftnav, with sections
 - [o] Improve section about Kotori
 - [o] Add more footer links like Discourse